kyoto-framework/kyoto/README.md

 )

-// PageIndex is an implementation of ssc.Page interface
+// PageIndex is an implementation of ssc.Page interface type PageIndex struct{}
-// and must to implement all required methods (even if not needed) type PageIndex struct{}

-func (*PageIndex) Template() *template.Template {
+// Template is required method.
+It tells about template configuration func (*PageIndex) Template() *template.Template {
     // Template body is located in index.html
     // <html>